 - More heavily discounted: Has been on the market for longer (launched in June 2008).

-Reasons to prefer the Canon EOS 500D:
+Arguments in favor of the Canon EOS 500D:

 - More detail: Has more megapixels (15.1 vs 10.1MP), which boosts linear resolution by 22%.

 - Better jpgs: Has a more modern image processing engine (DIGIC 4 vs DIGIC 3).

 - Broader imaging potential: Can capture not only stills but also 1080/20p video.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.54x vs 0.51x).

 - Larger screen: Has a bigger rear LCD (3.0" vs 2.5") for image review and settings control.